tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 etc.

 ### Inline documentation
-Documentation for LiveCode script and LiveCode extensions can be done in-line.
+Documentation for script and extensions can be done in-line.
 In this case, the Name, Type, Syntax and Associated elements are auto-generated.

 The code-block enclosed in /** */ immediately preceding the handler or syntax definition is used for the other elements of the documentation for that entry.
-In LiveCode extensions, the types of parameters are also pulled from the associated handler.
+In extensions, the types of parameters are also pulled from the associated handler.

 ### Separate docs files examples